omelinb/hr/README.md

 *   /api/employees/:id/ PATCH partial update (only for owner)
 *   /api/employees/:id/ DELETE  delete employee (only for staff)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; After creating employee will get email with login and password.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Each employee with department HR will get staff status.

 ## Usage with curl: